webdesigns23/flask-sqlalchemy-object-serialization-technical-lesson/README.md

 ### Task 1: Define the Problem

+While working with backend systems, you'll often deal with Python objects that need to be:

+* Serialized: Converted into dictionaries or JSON strings to send over HTTP responses, save to files, or share across systems.
+* Deserialized (covered in the next lesson): Rebuilt from JSON or dictionaries into Python objects.

+Problem:

+Native Python objects like instances of classes cannot be sent directly in APIs, databases, or external systems.
+Without a structured serialization process, inconsistencies arise between different parts of the system, leading to bugs, security risks, or broken integrations.

+Solution:

+Use a schema-based serialization library like marshmallow to define consistent, reusable rules for converting objects into portable data formats.

 ### Task 2: Determine the Design

+To solve the problem systematically, we'll follow a structured design:

+1. Model Definition:
+    * Define simple Python classes representing real-world concepts (e.g., Dog).
+2. Schema Definition:
+    * Create a Schema class (e.g., DogSchema) using marshmallow that maps the model's attributes to serializable fields.
+3. Serialization Logic:
+    * Use the dump() and dumps() methods to convert objects to:
+        * Dictionaries (for internal Python use or database writes).
+        * JSON-encoded strings (for HTTP responses and API communication).
+4. Optional Enhancements:
+    * Selective field output with only and exclude parameters.
+    * Collections serialization (many=True) for lists of objects.
+    * Preprocessing and Postprocessing:
+        * Modify object data dynamically before serialization using @pre_dump.
+        * (Optional later: modify after with @post_dump.)
+5. Verification:
+    * Print and inspect serialized outputs.
+    * Ensure objects serialize consistently, accurately, and safely.

 ### Task 3: Develop, Test, and Refine the Code